JJSlabbert/iTilt-digital-hydrometer/README.md

   Hibernate (Switch off) if roll <20 or roll>160.
   Hibernate if Battery Voltage is less than 3.00 volt.
 This function is located in setup(), so it will not be called if the voltage get under 3 volt while in Configuration Portal.

+  v1.09
+  Replace the ArduinomqttClient library with PubSubClient Library.
+This Library has better reviews and ArduinomqttClient could not publish to Ubidots for some reason.
+  Ubidots and AdafruitIO cloud options added.

 # FUTURE DEVELOPMENTS
   1) Add aditional cloud services (Dash Boards), publish to beer apps.